-In this post, I am going to give you everything I know about growing beans in the home garden.
-I’ve been growing green beans and dry beans for years and I can’t see a vegetable garden without them!
-Let’s learn how to grow beans for maximum production.
-I’ll include everything you need to know about growing beans from types of bean plants to choose from, how to plant beans, how to care for bean plants, and how to harvest and store beans.
+Let’s learn how to grow beans from seed for maximum production.
+You’ll learn everything that you need to know about growing beans; types of bean plants to choose from, how to plant beans, how to care for bean plants, and how to harvest and store beans.

 I have to admit… I have a love-hate relationship with garden beans.

 On one hand, I seriously can’t imagine a vegetable garden without beans, especially here in the South.
 On the other hand, beans bring so many pests to the garden!

 But you can’t blame the bugs.
 Beans are delicious and beautiful, and I can understand that the bugs want their share too.

 We are going to talk about how to deal with the bugs later in this post because we are going to grow beans, lots of beans, bugs or no bugs!